Early Life and Education of David Attenborough: A Complete Timeline

 In June 2013, David Attenborough had a pacemaker fitted.

-September 2013: Remarks on Continuing Work
+September 2013: Comment on his Work

-In 2013, David Attenborough joined the rock guitarists Brian May and Slash in opposing the government's policy on the cull of badgers in the UK by participating in a song dedicated to badgers.
+In 2013, David Attenborough joined rock guitarists Brian May and Slash in opposing the government's policy on the cull of badgers in the UK by participating in a song dedicated to badgers.

 2015: Double Knee Replacement